 Portugal for digital nomads certainly has more advantages than disadvantages.
 However, here are a few potential downsides to be aware of.

 - Unless you want to become a tax resident and pay taxes in Portugal, you must limit your time to 183 days or less.
-If you don’t want to do this, 6 months is plenty of time to spend in and explore Portugal.
+If you don’t want to do this then six months is plenty of time to spend in and explore Portugal.
+People who are applying to stay in Portugal longterm as a resident will have to organize their tax sitation as part of the application.

 - The language can be difficult to learn, but a few words go a long way.
 (We’ll discuss this more in a moment!)